Lee Huan

 Lee Huan (李煥 (Lǐ Huàn); 8 February 1917 – 2 December 2010) was a Taiwanese politician.
 He was Premier of the Republic of China from 1989 to 1990, serving for one year under former President Lee Teng-hui.
 He was the father of Lee Ching-hua and Diane Lee.
 He was born in Hankou, Hubei.

 Early life and education

-He received his Bachelor of Laws at Fudan University and his Master of Arts in education from Teachers College, Columbia University.
+Lee was born in Hankou, Hubei, on February 8, 1917.
+He earned a Bachelor of Laws at Fudan University and a Master of Arts in education from Columbia University, where he was a student at Teachers College.
 He also received a master's degree in administration and social science from Dankook University in South Korea.
 Lee also received an honorary doctorate from Dongguk University in South Korea.

 Political career

 In 1972, Lee Huan was appointed as Director General of the Department of Organization for the Kuomintang (KMT) when Chiang Ching-kuo was premier.
 In 1976, Chiang Ching-kuo instructed Lee Huan to select several dozen young party leaders for the highest level cadre training program at the Institute of Revolutionary Practice.
 Among the 60 individuals chosen for the training, half were Taiwanese, including Lien Chan, Wu Po-hsiung, Shih Chi-yang.
 This opening of the KMT's cadre program was an unprecedented opening for native Taiwanese, and was an important step in Chiang Ching-kuo's program of loosening mainlander control of the KMT by integrating native Taiwanese into its leadership.

 In 1977, several thousand anti-KMT demonstrators led by Hsu Hsin-liang rallied in the town of Zhongli to protest the use of paper ballots in the upcoming elections, for fear that the KMT would use the ballots to rig the election.
 When the protesters realized that the KMT had likely carried out the fraud that they had feared, they rioted, ultimately burning down the Zhongli police station.
 The riot – the first such large-scale protest in Taiwan since 1947 – was subsequently called the Zhongli incident.
 The Kuomintang believed that Lee Huan's placatory approach to the Tangwai movement had caused the incident and forced him to resign.

 After his resignation, he became the president of CTV until 1979.
 That year he became president of National Sun Yat-sen University.
 In 1984, he was appointed Minister of Education.
 In his three years as Education Minister, he abolished restrictions on students' hair length, enabled the establishment of private colleges, established a college of physical education, increased scholarships for graduate students, and established the University Publications Committee.